containeroo/cloudflare-operator/docs/content/core_concept.md

 ### self-healing

-The `Ingress` controller reconcile itself in the given interval, if an error occurs.
+The `Ingress` controller reconcile itself in the given interval if an error occurs.
 See following table:

 | error                        | interval |
 | :--------------------------- | :------- |